ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 - non-vectored tailsitters have fixed rotor orientation relative to the fuselage, and rely on large control surfaces for hover authority

+  - Within non-vectored are two sub-categories: Single/Dual Motor and CopterMotor.
+The first uses one or two motors and can employ only differential thrust , while the second uses three, four, or more motors and operates in a more copter-like fashion.

+.. note:: Currently all CopterMotor style Quadplanes do not use any yaw torque control.
+Roll (with respect to plane body) is only controlled by the flying surface (ailerons or elevons)

 Tailsitter Configuration
 ========================

-The key parameter to make a plane a tailsitter is to set :ref:`Q_FRAME_CLASS<Q_FRAME_CLASS>` =10.
+The key parameter to make a  single or dual motor QuadPlane a tailsitter is to set :ref:`Q_FRAME_CLASS<Q_FRAME_CLASS>` =10.
 That tells the QuadPlane code to use the tailsitter VTOL backend.

 The tailsitter backend is a bit unusual, as it is the only :ref:`Q_FRAME_CLASS<Q_FRAME_CLASS>` setting that may not have any multicopter-style motors associated with it.
 If :ref:`Q_TAILSIT_MOTMX<Q_TAILSIT_MOTMX>` is zero (the default), meaning no multicopter-like motors, it provides roll, pitch, yaw and thrust (Throttle, Throttle Left, Throttle Right) values to the fixed wing control code.
 These values then control your ailerons, elevons, elevators, rudder and forward motors.

 This has a nice benefit when setting up the tailsitter that you can follow the normal fixed wing setup guide in MANUAL and FBWA modes, and